 Once the food is ready for grilling, make sure to use clean utensils when handling the meat or poultry.
 To ensure the food is cooked thoroughly, use to a thermometer to gauge the internal temperature of the meat or poultry.
 The following are the safe minimum internal temperatures:

-When the food is finally ready, never allow it to sit out for more than one hour in weather above 90 degrees Fahrenheit.
-Also when packing up leftovers, make sure to store them in shallow containers and discard any food that is left out for more than two hours.
-If the food has set out for more than one hour in weather above 90 degrees Fahrenheit, discard it.
+When the food is finally ready, never allow it to sit out for more than 1 hour in weather above 90 F. Also when packing up leftovers, make sure to store them in shallow containers and discard any food that is left out for more than 2 hours.
+If the food has set out for more than 1 hour in weather above 90 F, discard it.

 These grilling safety tips will help prevent harmful bacteria from multiplying and causing foodborne illnesses.